 On 1 February 1951, Constance married Bryan Forbes, an English film director, actor and writer, whom she had known for three years.
 They married in Caxton Hall, London, when Forbes was 24 years old.
-The newly weds were never able to go on honeymoon as Forbes had to report immediately to his play, The Holly and the Ivy, and she to Tyrone Power for her film, The House in the Square.
+The newlyweds were never able to go on a honeymoon as Forbes had to report immediately to his play, The Holly and the Ivy, and she to Tyrone Power for her film, The House in the Square.

 Constance regularly clashed with producers and executives, starting with her refusal to change her surname from ‘Smith’ to something, presumably, more memorable to movie-going audiences.
 By the time her contract expired in 1953, she had undergone an abortion forced upon her by the studio, and the first of her three marriages was on the ropes.
 As the years went on, and she failed to get the parts she felt were commensurate to her abilities, she began an embittered descent into a life of drugs and alcohol.
 In June 1955 Constance divorced Forbes upon charges of desertion.
 Forbes went on to marry fellow British actress, Nanette Newman, the same year.

 While in Italy in 1956, she met and married Araldo de Crollalanza, the son of a Fascist Politician.
 His father referred to Constance as “the barefoot Irish peasant”.
 Their marriage was later annulled.
 During her time in Rome in 1958, she first attempted suicide by overdosing on barbiturates.
-While in Italy she met the veteran producer Paul Rotha who was in the country planning a movie about the life of Mussolini.
+While in Italy she met the veteran producer Paul Rotha (he was over twenty years her senior) who was in the country planning a film about the life of Mussolini.

 In 1960, she paid a visit to Limerick, with her producer and soon to be live-in boyfriend Paul Rotha.
 She was met with great fanfare, and her visit is still remembered by some today.